 - New Apple’s 2018 Summer Book Awards, Official Selection Mystery/Thriller category

 - BookLife Prize for Fiction 2018, Mystery/Thriller category, rating 8.50

 “I enjoyed every single line of the book, but my favourite parts were the flashbacks where the author offers a glimpse of a culture that I know very little about.
 The chapters set in Papua and New Guinea, the insights into the life and rituals of the Asmat people are, in my opinion, priceless.” – Dora Ilieva

-Art, religion, and anthropology collide in this edge-of-your-seat museum mystery thriller, Book Three of the Adventures of Zelda Richardson series.
-All four mysteries in the Adventures of Zelda Richardson series are stand-alone novels and can be read in any order:
+Art, religion, and anthropology collide in this edge-of-your-seat museum mystery thriller, Book Two of the Zelda Richardson Mystery Series.

 “Rituals of the Dead was given to me for an advance review and it just blew me away.
 I’ve read other books by Jennifer S. Alderson and am quite familiar with the quirky naivete of Zelda Richardson, the main character in Jennifer’s thrillers.
 This book sees Zelda in the centre of an anthropological mystery where her trusting, yet inquisitive nature, which makes her so endearing to the reader, could potentially spell the end of her life.
 The pace is fast without being hectic; the intrigue unfolds steadily, sustaining the reader’s interest to the very end.